 - Brake Time: Due to trucks’ sizes and weights, it takes truck drivers longer to stop their vehicles.
 Therefore, rear-end collisions commonly occur when truckers speed.
 The faster big trucks travel, the more devastating the impact might be when they crash into the back of another vehicle.

-- Significant Weight: Because large trucks can weigh up to 80,000 pounds, they easily crush smaller passenger vehicles in accidents.
+- Weight: Large trucks can weigh up to 80,000 pounds and can easily crush smaller passenger vehicles in accidents.

 Common Causes of Rear-End Trucking Collisions